 Google Tensor: GPU

-Going by a report on XDA Developers, the Tensor chip may feature the Mali-G78 GPU based on ARM’s Valhall architecture.
+Going by a report on XDA Developers, the Tensor chip features the Mali-G78 GPU based on ARM’s Valhall architecture.
 This is the same GPU used in the Exynos version of Samsung’s Galaxy S21 series.
-While Samsung used the 14-core variant of Mali-G78 GPU for the Galaxy S21, it remains to be seen how many cores Tensor’s GPU will have.
-We have already seen Huawei offer the Mali-G78 GPU with 24 cores on the Kirin 9000 chip in its mobile devices.
+While Samsung used the 14-core variant of Mali-G78 GPU for the Galaxy S21 series, Tensor equips a 20-core GPU.
+Google has not officially revealed other GPU details of Tensor yet but says it’s 370 percent faster than the one on Pixel 5.

 Google Tensor: AI & ML

-AI & ML are two core areas where the Google Tensor chip is likely to shine.
-According to the company, you could expect improvements in camera (especially video), speech recognition, voice commands, translation, captioning, and dictation.
-One practical use-case Google is pointing out in its blog post is how the Tensor chip could help the Pixel 6 capture better images of moving subjects.
+AI & ML are two core areas where the Google Tensor chip shines.
+According to the company, Tensor offers improvements in camera (especially video), speech recognition, voice commands, translation, captioning, and dictation.
+One practical use-case Google is pointing out in its blog post is how the Tensor chip helps the Pixel 6 capture better images of moving subjects.

 Moreover, Google invited some publications for a hands-on session with the Pixel 6 series and demoed some of the device’s AI capabilities.
 First, let’s talk about the photo and video perks.
 Pixel 6 will enable you to sharpen blurry images and record challenging HDR videos with ease, thanks to the Tensor chip.
 The company compared an HDR video shot from the Pixel 6 with Pixel 5 and iPhone 12 Pro Max, and as per hands-on sessions, Pixel 6’s video looked the best.
 Other demos showed off the text-to-speech and live caption capabilities of the device, which are now more accurate and faster due to the Google Tensor chip.